finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 effective_at = 'effective_at_example' # str | The date this rule will effective from (optional)

     try:
-        # [EXPERIMENTAL] Upsert a Quote Access Metadata Rule.
+        # [EXPERIMENTAL] UpsertQuoteAccessMetadataRule: Upsert a Quote Access Metadata Rule.
 This creates or updates the data in LUSID.
         api_response = api_instance.upsert_quote_access_metadata_rule(scope, upsert_quote_access_metadata_rule_request, effective_at=effective_at)
         pprint(api_response)
     except ApiException as e: